 What happens if I’m 65 and still receiving insurance from my employer (or spouse’s employer)?

 In general, if the employer providing coverage has 20 or more employees, you can choose to delay your Medicare Part A and B enrollment without any penalties.
-You may also choose to cancel your employer coverage to use Medicare instead, or have both Medicare and employer coverage at the same time.
+You may also choose to cancel your employer coverage to use Medicare instead, or have both Medicare and employer coverage simultaneously.

 For more information on how to manage Medicare alongside employer-provided insurance, refer to our article on Medicare When Working Past 65.